Imagine More

 First, we conduct in-depth research to understand the dimensions of the challenge we're facing.
 We ask a number of key questions, including (but not limited to):

-What are the goals and ideal outcomes of the various groups involved?
+What are the goals and ideal outcomes?

 What is Design Thinking, and How Do We Use It?